KatasPioneers/RoadWarriors-Pioneers/Architecture/Architecture.md

 - **Notification Service:** Finally, any travel updates made on the dashboard are notified to the user via SMS and email.

 __Requirement:__
-Items in the dashboard should be able to be grouped by trip, and once the trip is complete, the items should automatically be removed from the dashboard.

-__Requirement:__
 Users should also be able to share their trip information by interfacing with standard social